 How does Bose QuietComfort Earbuds II compare to Bose QuietComfort Earbuds?

-Though the old axiom “newer is always better” doesn’t hold up to any sort of scrutiny, in this case it could.
+Though the old axiom “newer is always better” doesn’t hold up to any sort of scrutiny, in this case, it could.
 Price aside, the Bose QuietComfort Earbuds II is quite different from its predecessor in just about every way, save for the brand name and ANC performance.
 Of course, price is a rather huge factor for most — so please don’t stretch your budget too thin when making a decision here.
-The newer earphones offer automatic equalization, less-mobile concha fins, and a bassier sound where the original does not.
+The newer earphones offer automatic equalization, less mobile concha fins, and a bassier sound where the original does not.
 If any of those features are a must-have for you, then your decision is easy.

 If you don’t have any strong feelings about those features, you may want to save some money by picking up the older model.
 While it definitely isn’t as future-proof as the newer one, saving a few bucks at the checkout counter is an easy win if you don’t need a skull-rattling bass response.
 That said, you may find that the relatively smaller buds of the newer model are more comfortable, owing to their lower mass (6.24 grams vs. 8.5 grams each).
-That’s really the main advantage offered by the Bose QuietComfort Earbuds II, and while that seems minor, it isn’t.
+That’s really the main advantage of the Bose QuietComfort Earbuds II, and while that seems minor, it isn’t.
 Fit is everything with in-ears, and even slight discomfort can magnify over time to make for a truly miserable experience.

 While the Bose QuietComfort Earbuds II gets a lot of things right — features, bud design, and ambition come to mind — it will also set you back a lot of money for a product type that isn’t exactly known for long-term durability.
 If you’re thinking about investing in your audio products, you may want to look for something with a bit more staying power.